cybertraining-dsc/fa20-523-337/project/project.md

 ### 7.2 Feature Exploration and Pre-Processing:

 As part of this project a few features were engineered and included in the training dataset.
 The feature importance visualizations that were generated after the model training process indicate that these engineered features were part of the top 30% of high impact features and they contributed reasonably to improving the overall accuracy of the model.
 We as a team discussed on the possibility of including few other potential features that could be derived from the dataset during additional experimentation phase and included those additional features as well to the dataset that was used during model training.
 Although these features did not contribute largely to reducing the error it gave us as a team an opportunity to share ideas and methods to develop these new features.
 Also, during the discussions we also tried to explore other imputation strategies, identify more outliers and tried different encoding techniques for categorical variables and ultimately determined that label encoder or ordinal encoder is the best way forward.
-We also tried to exclude some of the low importance features and retrained the model to validate if the same or better rmse value could be achieved.
+We also tried to exclude some of the low importance features and retrained the model to validate if the same or better RMSE value could be achieved.

 ### 7.3 Outcome of Experiments:

 Multiple modeling techniques were explored as part of this project like Linear regression, gradient boosting algorithms and linear regression regularization techniques.
-The techniques were explored with basic parameter setting and based on the outcome of those experiments, the hyper parameters were tuned using grid search to obtain the best estimator evaluated on rmse.
+The techniques were explored with basic parameter setting and based on the outcome of those experiments, the hyper parameters were tuned using grid search to obtain the best estimator evaluated on RMSE.
 Also, during grid search K-Fold cross validation of training data was used and the cross validated results were examined through a results table.
 The fit_intercept flag played a significant role resulting in an optimal error.
 As part of the different experimentations that were performed, random forest algorithm was also explored but it suffered performance issues and it seemed like it would require more iterations to converge which is why it was dropped from our results and further exploration.
-Although random forest was not explored, gradient boosting techniques were part of the experimentations and the best rmse from XGBoost.
-The LightGBM regressor was also explored with different parameter settings but it did not produce better rmse score than XGBoost.
+Although random forest was not explored, gradient boosting techniques were part of the experimentations and the best RMSE from XGBoost.
+The LightGBM regressor was also explored with different parameter settings but it did not produce better RMSE score than XGBoost.

-In the case of XGBoost, there was improvement to the rmse score as different tree depths, feature fraction, learning rate, number of children, bagging fraction, sub-sample were explored.
+In the case of XGBoost, there was improvement to the RMSE score as different tree depths, feature fraction, learning rate, number of children, bagging fraction, sub-sample were explored.
 There was significant improvement to the error metric when these parameters were adjusted in an intuitive way.
 Also, linear regression with regularization techniques were explored and although there was some improvement to the error metric compared to the basic linear regression model they did not perform better than the gradient boosting method that was explored.
-So, based on different explorations and experimentations we are able to reasonably conclude that gradient boosting technique performed better for the given problem setting and generated the best rmse score.
+So, based on different explorations and experimentations we are able to reasonably conclude that gradient boosting technique performed better for the given problem setting and generated the best RMSE score.
 Based on the evaluation results of XGBoost on the dataset used, the recommendation would be to test the XGBoost model with real time data and the performance of the model can be evaluated in real-time scenario too and additionally, if needed, hyper parameter tuning can be performed on the XGBoost model specifically for the real-time scenario.

-We also performed feature engineering in this dataset to get more predicitve value out of the features and built a pipeline, so it can be easily fed into different models.
+We also performed feature engineering in this dataset to get more predictive value out of the features and built a pipeline, so it can be easily fed into different models.
 We tested five different models, such as, Linear Regression, XGBoost, Light GBM, Lasso and Ridge.
 The summary of all the models is shown below for your reference:

 ![Model_Results](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/model_results_new2.png)